About Megan

 I help couples, relationships, and individuals explore identities, build healthier patterns of communication, and experience greater connection, authenticity, and pleasure in their intimate relationships.
 I am particularly passionate about supporting the LGBTQ+ community in building resiliency, empowerment, and joy through a trans- and queer-affirming framework.

-Drawing primarily from Internal Family Systems (IFS), Emotionally Focused Therapy (EFT), modern psychodynamic theory, and intersectional queer theory, I aspire to provide a validating, non-judgmental, and liberatory space for people to explore how past experiences have shaped current beliefs and patterns.
+My clinical approach is informed by Emotionally Focused Couples Therapy (EFT), differentiation models of couples therapy (Bader/Pearson and Schnarch), Internal Family Systems (IFS), modern psychodynamic theory, and queer theory, amongst many others.
+I aspire to provide a validating, non-judgmental, and liberatory space for people to explore how past experiences have shaped current beliefs and patterns.

 Trainings, Certifications, & Education

-Developmental Model of Couples Therapy: Level 1 (The Couples Institute) In progress
+• Developmental Model of Couples Therapy: Level 1 (The Couples Institute)

 I chose to become a therapist because I’ve always been captivated by personal stories and our processes of making sense of the world around us.
 I am drawn to questions such as: How do power, privilege, and oppression play a part in our understandings of ourselves and our own humanity?
 Why do we build the patterns and defense mechanisms that we do?
 How can we take steps toward feeling seen, heard, understood, validated, and powerful?
 Sitting in the therapist’s chair is an honor, as I join the people I work with in their courageous journey of self-discovery and healing.